Monitoring & Reporting

 KPIs

-In the MF, each operational and strategic objective is accompanied and to be monitored by a set of Key Performance Indicators (KPIs), against KPI-specific targets.
+In the MF, each operational and strategic objective is accompanied and to be monitored by a set of Key Performance Indicators (KPIs), against KPI-specific target values and timelines.
 In total, there are 15 KPIs related to the Specific Objectives and 19 KPIs associated with the Operational Objectives.
 Each KPI is also accompanied by the description of the identifiable sources of information, as well as of the potential information provider/s.
 Each table thus identifies a data stream, from data source to data collection, including data reporting responsibilities.

 The MF also includes the EOSC Partnership Glossary.